 As a general rule, you need to replace at least half the calories you burn each hour, and you need to begin replacing those calories in the first hour if you’re going to be out for more than three hours.
 On a flat road without drafting, the average cyclist will burn about 200-300 Calories at 10-15 mph, 300-600 Calories at 15 to 20 mph, and 600 to 1,000 Calories at 20 to 25 mph.

-4. Learn What you Need in Training — Competition day is not the day that you want to be experimenting with yourself.
-So try different hydration and feeding strategies during training well before the big day.
-As an example, simply weighing yourself on a long training ride before your big event can give you valuable information to optimize your hydration for that event.
-Likewise, taking the time to prepare your own foods or trying different products beforehand and then writing out a specific game plan for your drinking and feeding needs can go a long way to making sure you don’t make any mistakes on competition day.
+Competition day is not the day that you want to be experimenting with yourself.
+Try different hydration and feeding strategies during training well before the big day.
+Taking the time to prepare your own foods or try different products before race day and then writing out a specific game plan for your drinking and feeding needs can go a long way to making sure you don’t make any mistakes.